-- Exercise 20 minutes a day, three days a week. - Ask for help with chores and meals. - Reach out to family or friends if you need a break.
+- Aim for 7 to 9 hours of sleep each night. - Exercise 20 minutes a day, three days a week. - Ask for help with chores and meals. - Reach out to family or friends if you need a break.

-Check out these resources for more information:

-National Alliance for Caregiving: caregiving.org

-Family Caregiver Alliance: caregiver.org

-Caregiver Action Network: caregiveraction.org
+Check out these resources for more information: National Alliance for Caregiving: caregiving.org Family Caregiver Alliance: caregiver.org Caregiver Action Network: caregiveraction.org

-Insurance and Billing

-What You Need to Know
+Understanding Your Bill What You Need to Know